 Changes (Bowie): the first single (RCA 2160) from Hunky Dory.
 A demo version is released on the bootleg Caught In The Act (MIM-XXX/400), which was re-released on the Naked And Wired (GEMA BOW 005) CD.
 A tape with five takes of 'Changes' and three takes of 'Fill Your Heart' was auctioned at Omega in 2018.
 In 2004, Butterfly Boucher covered 'Changes' for the Shrek 2 soundtrack, with David on guest vocals.
 Rather out of the blue, a 2021 Alternative Mix was released as a digital single.
-Live versions appear on Sound + Vision Plus (Boston, Music Hall, 01-10-72; reissued on the 30th Anniversary Edition of Aladdin Sane), Live Santa Monica '72, Ziggy Stardust - The Motion Picture, David Live, Cracked Actor, Live Nassau Coliseum '76, At The Kit Kat Klub, Glastonbury 2000 and A Reality Tour.
+Live versions appear on Sound + Vision Plus (Boston, Music Hall, 01-10-72; reissued on the 30th Anniversary Edition of Aladdin Sane), Live Santa Monica '72, Ziggy Stardust - The Motion Picture, David Live, Cracked Actor, I'm Only Dancing, Live Nassau Coliseum '76, At The Kit Kat Klub, Glastonbury 2000 and A Reality Tour.
 The live version from David Live was used as B-side of 'Knock On Wood' in Spain (RCA SPBO-9185).
 'Changes' was on the setlist of the 1971, 1972, 1973, 1974, 1976, 1990, 1999, 2000, 2002 and 2003/04 tours, so it also appears on a large number of live bootlegs.
 Performed as a duet with Alicia Keys at the Keep A Child Alive charity at New York, Hammerstein Ballroom, 09-11-06.
 Also see the BBC Performances section for performance on the 1972 Johnnie Walker Lunchtime Show (included on Bowie At The Beeb).

 Chant Of The Ever Circling Skeletal Family (Bowie): segued from 'Big Brother', it closes Diamond Dogs.
 Although it is featured on the album, the tracklisting of David Live does not mention it.
 For other live performances, see 'Big Brother'.